mvforell/python-fileserver/README.md

 ## Additional notes
 * The server uses `werkzeug`'s `generate_password_hash()` and `check_password_hash()` functions for storing and checking passwords.
 For further information see the `werkzeug` [documentation]( https://werkzeug.palletsprojects.com).
-* Please don't ask why I created a new `sqlite3` database file for every new table, I don't know why I did that and now I'm too lazy to merge them.
 * This project largely benefitted from Miguel Grinberg's [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world), which I can only recommend to anyone wanting to get into web development using `flask`.